netlify/netlify-lambda/README.md

 };
 ```

-Then specify `netlify-lambda serve --config ./webpack.functions.js`.
+So you can run something like `npx --node-arg=--inspect netlify-lambda serve --config ./webpack.functions.js`.
 If using VSCode, it is likely that the `sourceMapPathOverrides` have to be adapted for breakpoints to work.
 Read here for more info on [how to modify the webpack config](https://github.com/netlify/netlify-lambda/issues/64#issuecomment-429625191).

 Netlify Functions [run in Node v8.10](https://www.netlify.com/blog/2018/04/03/node.js-8.10-now-available-in-netlify-functions/) and you may need to run the same version to mirror the environment locally.
 Also make sure to check that you aren't [committing one of these common Node 8 mistakes in Lambda!](https://serverless.com/blog/common-node8-mistakes-in-lambda/)